rotki/rotki/docs/usage_guide.rst

    :alt: Add API keys for a new exchange
    :align: center

 You can integrate many different exchanges with Rotki.
-Currently supported exchanges are: Kraken, Poloniex, Bittrex, Bitmex, Binance, Coinbase, Coinbase Pro and Gemini.
+Currently supported exchanges are:
+Kraken, Poloniex, Bittrex, Bitmex, Bitfinex, Binance, Binance US, bitcoin.de, Coinbase, Coinbase Pro, Gemini, Iconomi, Bitstamp, KuCoin, FTX.

 To do so you have to go to your exchange and create an API key (see the section :ref:`api-key-permissions`).